maliput/maliput_infrastructure/README.md

 # Introduction

-This repository contains .repo files and tools, that enable the creation and maintenance of workspaces.
-For example, `malidrive.repos` can be used to create a workspace that enables Maliput and Malidrive development only.
+This repository contains `.repos` files and tools, that enable the creation and maintenance of development workspaces.
+Each `.repos` file helps bringing a subset of the packages in the `dsim` ecosystem.

+For instance, while `maliput.repos` pulls all `maliput` packages on road network descriptions, plus the `malidrive` backend package and `delphyne` packages for visualization and prototyping, `malidrive.repos` leads to a smaller workspace with `maliput` and `malidrive` packages only.

 # Workspace Usage